I am interested in contacting my veterinarian regarding AFTC. What shall I do prior to contacting her/him?

 Please keep in mind that if your veterinarian believes that your pet has dental issues that need to be addressed under anesthesia that should be accomplished.
-In the future non anesthesia teeth cleaning can be performed.
+In the future AFTC can be performed.
 If however, your veterinarian finds no issues that need to be addressed under anesthesia and simply does not wish to sign the form please see the FAQ below “I have contacted my veterinarian and he/she shows no interest in AFTC what shall I do?”

 How did you learn this procedure?